bhavnapanchal/hivelocity_test/README.md

 ## About

-This solution contain 3 fixes and 6 enhancments suggestion.
+This solution contain 3 fixes and 6 enhancements (suggestions).

 In this repository there are two main branches. **master**, **develop** and  other temporary branches under folder **issues/**.
 - master : contain original code (no change)
 - develop : contain all the bug fixes. (final code)
-- issues/* : contain all the branches dedicated to solve one particular issue. branches under this folder will eventually merged into develop branch.
+- issues/* : contain all the branches dedicated to particular issue.
+Branches under this folder will eventually merged into develop branch.

 ### Fix
-This solution contain fixes of three main bug.
+This contain fixes of three main bugs.
 1. [Application crash when in home screen.](https://github.com/bhavnapanchal/hivelocity_test/issues/7)
 2. [Todo's title overlapping with its id](https://github.com/bhavnapanchal/hivelocity_test/issues/8)
 3. [Todo's id is hiding in landscape mode.](https://github.com/bhavnapanchal/hivelocity_test/issues/9)